broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 #### Terra, Google Cloud, and BigQuery

 The GVS workflow needs to be run in [Terra](https://app.terra.bio/), a cloud-based platform for biomedical research.
 The workflow relies on the structure of workspace data tables to call input sample files.
 The workflow also requires that you have a Terra account, billing project, and BigQuery dataset with permissions that allow Terra to access it.
-For step-by-step instructions for setting up these requirements, see the [GVS Quickstart](<LINK_TO_QUICKSTART>).
+For step-by-step instructions for setting up these requirements, see the [GVS Beta Quickstart](<LINK_TO_QUICKSTART>).

 #### Input GVCF files